whdudwo0428/rPPG-Toolbox/README.md

   * `EXCLUSION_LIST`: A list that specifies videos to exclude, typically based on a unique identifier to a video such as the combination of a subject ID and a task ID.
 This is only used if `USE_EXCLUSION_LIST` is set to `True`.
 Currently this parameter is only tested with the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset.
 Please refer to one of the config files involving the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset for an example of using this parameter.
   * `TASK_LIST`: A list to specify tasks to include when loading a dataset, allowing for selective inclusion of a subset of tasks or a single task in a dataset if desired.
 This is only used if `SELECT_TASKS` is set to `True`.
 Currently this parameter is only tested with the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset.
 Please refer to one of the config files involving the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset for an example of using this parameter.

-* #### MODEL : Set used model (Deepphys, TSCAN, Physnet, EfficientPhys, BigSmall, and PhysFormer and their paramaters are supported).
-* #### UNSUPERVISED METHOD: Set used unsupervised method.
-Example: ["ICA", "POS", "CHROM", "GREEN", "LGI", "PBV"]
-* #### METRICS: Set used metrics.
-Example: ['MAE','RMSE','MAPE','Pearson','SNR','BA']
-  * 'BA' metric corresponds to the generation of a Bland-Altman plot to graphically compare two measurement techniques (e.g., differences between measured and ground truth heart rates versus mean of measured and ground truth heart rates).
-This metric saves the plot in the `LOG.PATH` (`runs/exp` by default).
-* #### INFERENCE:
-  * `USE_SMALLER_WINDOW`: If `True`, use an evaluation window smaller than the video length for evaluation.

 # :open_file_folder: Adding a New Dataset